mmore500/evolvability-blog/post/glimpse-biologist.md

 The idea that phenotypic outcomes of mutation are non-arbitrary can be unfamiliar, or even uncomfortable, to biologists [[Kirschner and Gerhart, 2005, p 219]](#Kirschner2005TheDilemma).
 It is dogma in evolutionary biology that genetic mutation is random.
+This dogma is well-founded;
-The randomness of genetic mutation is well-founded, the alternative --- the theory of adaptive mutation --- is controversial and widely discredited.
+the alternative --- the theory of adaptive mutation --- is controversial and widely discredited.
-Suggesting that the outcome of mutation is non-arbitrary .
+It is therefore essential to note that discussions of evolvability are *not* predicated on adaptive mutation.
 The key difference is that adaptive mutation hypothesizes that genetic mutation is non-arbitrary while discussions of evolvability center on the idea that the phenotypic outcomes of mutation are non-arbitrary.

 Even with this potential misunderstanding ironed out, the idea that phenotypic outcomes of mutation are non-arbitrary can still seem abstract or counterintuitive.